Universes

 Expected expression of type "Type0"; got expression "Type0" of type "Type u#1"

-The restriction that prevents a Type
+The restriction that prevents a Type from being an inhabitant of

 itself if sometimes called predicativity.
 The opposite,